YannDel/Mammogram_classification/README.md

 * Feature selection
 * Normalization

-Apply several different supervised machine learning techniques and see which one yields the highest.
+Apply several different classification supervised machine learning techniques and see which one yields the highest accuracy.

 Models tested: